Blake-De/smiles-vae/README.md

 - Weights & Biases logs (if enabled)
 - Evaluation printed for valid, unique, and novel molecules

-## Notes
-The preprocessing script was provided by the course instructor.
-Filtering and dataset slicing were used for training speed and can be found in the preprocessing.npy.

-Full PubChem-derived dataset not included.

 ## Files
 File: Description